 Rah Herrington made history by being the first performer to win multiple Diamond Mask Awards–one for Leonardo in Exit Prima Donna and one for Vera McGregor in Famous Last Words–in her debut production year (2018).

 Janis Kunz is the first and only puppeteer to win a Diamond Mask Award, which she did as Polly the Parrot in Mutiny on the Sea Witch in 2018.
+She secured her award-winning puppeteering with a Diamond Mask win as the Conductor/Chief Constable in 2023’s How to Solve a Murder.

 Monica Dwyer became the first performer to win three Diamond Mask Awards (Wilhelmina Blake, Bury Me in Paris; Simone Davenport, Ode to Agatha; Madame la Comtesse, Eat Cake).